 Houston Project is more than a one-week mission trip.
 It is a full on intensive training and prayer movement.
 We want to see our city and your students transformed by the gospel of Jesus Christ.
 Our desire is to invest and equip the future generation of emerging leaders by teaching them what it means to live missional lives that break in the Kingdom of God.
 That is why we give students the opportunity move from hearing about The Kingdom to experiencing The Kingdom.
-Students will be trained to hear the "gentle whisper" everywhere they go from refugee apartment complexes to meeting strangers on the street.
+Students will be trained to hear the "Lord's voice" everywhere they go from refugee apartment complexes to meeting strangers on the street.
 All aimed to provide restoration and hope to people deemed as broken and hopeless.

 This is why we say this is more than a trip.
 It is a movement.